-- 4) Calendar of Important Preparatory Rerun Dates Throughout the preparatory rerun process, the ISO has maintained on its Web site a calendar displaying the progress of the preparatory rerun along with the relevant publishing dates for Settlements data and associated deadlines for submitting disputes.
-For each day of the preparatory rerun, this calendar shows the Refund Period Trading Days that were processed, the statements published to Market Participants on that date, and the dispute deadline associated with those statements.
+4) Calendar of Important Preparatory Rerun Dates - Throughout the preparatory rerun process, the ISO maintained on its website a calendar displaying the progress of the preparatory rerun along with the relevant publishing dates for settlements data and associated deadlines for submitting disputes.
+For each day of the preparatory rerun, this calendar shows the Refund Period trading days that were processed, the statements published to market participants on that date, and the dispute deadline associated with those statements.
 This calendar also displays any adjustments made to the original schedule, and the updated dispute deadlines.
-A copy of this calendar is included as Attachment G to this filing. - 5) Conference Calls with Market Participants During the preparatory rerun, the ISO hosted a number of conference calls with Market Participants, in order to keep Market Participants abreast of the progress of the preparatory rerun, as well as to respond to Market Participant questions (both those submitted in advance of the calls, and those that came up during the calls).
-These calls were held approximately once a month during the rerun, beginning in
+A copy of this calendar is included as Attachment F to this filing.

+5) Conference Calls with Market Participants - During the preparatory rerun, the ISO hosted a number of conference calls with market participants, in order to keep market participants abreast of the progress of the preparatory rerun, as well as to respond to market participants' questions (both those submitted in advance of the calls, and those that came up during the calls).
+These calls were held approximately once a month, beginning with December, 2003 and ending in March 2005.
-December, 2003.

-- 6) Monthly Status Reports As noted above, the ISO has complied with the Commission's requirement in the February 3 Order to file with the Commission each month a status report detailing the progress and current schedule for completion of the preparatory and refund reruns.
-In addition to keeping the Commission up to date on the status of its rerun efforts, the ISO has also used the status reports as another tool to alert Market Participants to important issues that have arisen during the preparatory rerun.
-In order to better reach Market Participants, the ISO has, in addition to filing with the Commission, distributed these status reports via the e-mail Listserv established for the Refund Proceeding.
-An attachment listing these reports, and the dates on which they were filed, is included with this filing as Attachment E. - 7) Other Conferences On February 5, 2004, ISO Settlements Staff conducted an on-line training program for Market Participants.
-The purpose of this training session was to familiarize Market Participants with the format of the Settlement Statements issued by the ISO during the preparatory rerun, and to assist Market Participants that wished to validate the preparatory rerun statements received from the ISO.
-The presentation associated with this conference is included as Attachment H to this filing.
-The ISO held another online training session to assist Market Participants with validating their Settlement Statements in late June, 2004.
+6) Status Reports - As noted above, the ISO has filed numerous status reports in these proceedings detailing the progress and current schedule for completion of the preparatory and refund reruns.
+In addition to keeping the Commission and market participants up to date on the status of its rerun efforts, the ISO also used the status reports as another tool to alert market participants to important issues that arose during the preparatory rerun.
+In order to better reach market participants, the ISO, in addition to filing with the Commission, distributed these status reports via the e-mail

+Listserv established for the Refund Proceeding.

+7) Other Conferences - On February 5, 2004, ISO settlements staff conducted an on-line training program for market participants.
+The purpose of this training session was to familiarize market participants with the format of the settlement statements issued by the ISO during the preparatory rerun, and to assist market participants that wished to validate the preparatory rerun statements received from the ISO.
+The presentation associated with this conference is included as Attachment G to this filing.
+The ISO held another online training session to assist market participants with validating their settlement statements in late June, 2004.

-On July 26, 2004, several members of the ISO Settlements Staff attended a technical conference hosted by FERC Staff.
-At that conference, the ISO gave a presentation which contained information on the status of dispute processing for the preparatory rerun, the ISO's plan for addressing ongoing disputes of preparatory rerun data, and an explanation of the type of information that would be included in this compliance filing.15
+On July 26, 2004, several members of the ISO settlements staff attended a technical conference hosted by FERC staff.
+At that conference, the ISO gave a presentation which contained information on the status of dispute processing for the preparatory rerun, the ISO's plan for addressing ongoing disputes of preparatory rerun data, and an explanation of the type of information that would be included in the original compliance report.18